-Comment # Last Name First Name Affiliation Method RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID if applicable Project Name if applicable Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Change Recommen ded (Y/N/TBD) Discussion or Consent topic (D/C) 665 Chaplin Chris Community member Online Comment Form and Email 8/24/23 RTP Project List Y Expresses concern about the safety of our streets, particularly for pedestrians.
+Comment # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID if applicable Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 665 Chaplin Chris Community member Online Comment Form and Email 8/24/23 RTP Project List Y Expresses concern about the safety of our streets, particularly for pedestrians.
 Requeststs that the plan prioritize investments in traffic safety over additional road capacity and freeways; and to ensure that ODOT prioritizes investing in orphan highways instead of freeway expansions.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 666 Cheseborou Steve Community member Online Comment Form 8/23/23 RTP Project List Y Expressed concern that majority of RTP spending is on motor vehicle projects instead of walking or biking projects that help meet climate and safety goals.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 667 Claffey Trish Community member Email 8/25/2023 RTP Project List Y investing in public transit, bikes/bike paths and not in more See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 668 Greenwood Jonathan Community member Email 8/25/2023 RTP Project List Y cars.
-Expressed the need for bolder action on climate (fewer freeway expansions, greater efforts to reduce driving), and the need to increase investments in safety (prioritizing orphan highways over freeway expansions), and we need more investments in public transit, walking and biking infrastructure.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 666 Cheseborou Steve Community member Online Comment Form 8/23/23 3 RTP Project List Y Expressed concern that majority of RTP spending is on motor vehicle projects instead of walking or biking projects that help meet climate and safety goals.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 667 Claffey Trish Community member Email 8/25/2023 B RTP Project List Y Expressed support for addressing Climate change by investing in public transit, bikes/bike paths and not in more cars.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 668 Greenwood Jonathan Community member Email 8/25/2023 RTP Project List Y Expressed the need for bolder action on climate (fewer See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
 Y D 669 Hristić Žana Community member Email 8/25/2023 RTP Project List Y Expresses frustration with our failure to meet climate and traffic safety goals.
 Expressed support for the policy position submitted by No More Freeways - to achieve our climate and safety goals we must demand a future with safer streets and no more freeways.
-Y D 670 Lee Amythest Community member Online Comment Form 8/25/23 RTP Project List Y Expresses concern about the level of investment going towards driving, versus transit, transit service, walking and bicycling.
+Y D 670 Lee Amythest Community member Online Comment Form 8/25/23 3 RTP Project List Y Expresses concern about the level of investment going towards driving, versus transit, transit service, walking and bicycling.
 Expresses concern about traffic safety, especially for people walking.
 Expresses concern about level of transit service, especially in outer SE Portland.
 Requests that public transit be improved, including bus shelters, and pedestrian and bike infrastructure be prioritzed.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
-Y D 671 Presley-Grus Jessi Community member Email 8/24/2023 RTP Project List Y Requests that the policy positions submitted by No More Freeways be adopted, incluidng no more freeway expansion.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 671 Presley-Grus Jessi Community member Email 8/24/2023 RTP Project List Y Requests that the policy positions submitted by No More Freeways be adopted, incluiding no more freeway expansion.
 States the need for bold action on climate change with investments in reducing driving, and abundant accessable public transportation, and traffic safety.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis). Ŷ D 672 Sweet David Community member Email 8/25/2023 RTP Project List Y Comments that the RTP does not do anything to reduce vehicle emissions and promotes widening freeways.
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
+Y D 672 Sweet David Community member Email 8/25/2023 RTP Project List Y Comments that the RTP does not do anything to reduce vehicle emissions and promotes widening freeways.
 Proposes that the RTP needs to emphasize safety and convenience for pedestrians and bicyclists and needs to commit to dependence on mass transit to address climate change.
-See Metro staff recommendation for Policy Topic #1 (Investment Emphasis).
+See recommendation for Policy Topic #1 (Investment Emphasis - Project Mix and Timing) in Exhibit C (Part 1).
 Y D